XuanrZhang/miREC/README.md

 The miREC program is written in C++11 and tested on Red Hat Enterprise Linux Workstation release 7.7.
 It is availble under an open-source license.

 ## Dependancies
-KMC3 tool, a kmer counter, is used to obtain kmer frequences.
+**KMC3 tool**, a kmer counter, is used to obtain kmer frequences.
 Here is the instruction of KMC3 (http://sun.aei.polsl.pl/REFRESH/kmc).
 In the script miREC.sh, it uses kmc and kmc_dump.
 Please make sure the KMC tool can be ran on your machine and store in the current miREC folder.

+**Cutadapt tool**, Cutadapt finds and removes adapter sequences, primers, poly-A tails and other types of unwanted sequence from your high-throughput sequencing reads.(https://cutadapt.readthedocs.io/en/stable/)
+The miREC uses cutadapt.
+Please make sure the cutadapt tool can be ran on your machine and store in the current miREC folder.

 ## Download & Usage